opensearch-project/project-website/_posts/2022-03-24-opensearch-java-runtime.markdown

 ### Version 1.3.0

-In 1.3.0 we have replaced version 14 with an LTS version 11 for both builds and releases.
+In 1.3.0 we have replaced version 14 with a LTS version 11 for both builds and releases.
 All components build and test with JDK 8, 11, and 14.

 The parent issues for this change were [opensearch-build#64](https://github.com/opensearch-project/opensearch-plugins/issues/64) and [opensearch-build#74](https://github.com/opensearch-project/opensearch-build/issues/74).
 The implementation in OpenSearch engine was [OpenSearch#940](https://github.com/opensearch-project/OpenSearch/pull/940), and was followed by plugins, e.g. [security#1580](https://github.com/opensearch-project/security/pull/1580).
 We also lowered the source and target Java versions back to 8 in [OpenSearch#2321](https://github.com/opensearch-project/OpenSearch/pull/2321) and fixed any incompatible code in the engine and plugins.
 Version 1.3.0 now reliably runs on JDK8.